 About the Highway Safety Office

-The Nebraska Department of Roads Highway Safety Office (NDOR-HSO) is responsible for developing and implementing effective strategies to reduce the state’s traffic-related injury and fatality rates.
+The Nebraska Department of Transportation Highway Safety Office (NDOT-HSO) is responsible for developing and implementing effective strategies to reduce the state’s traffic-related injury and fatality rates.
 These strategies may take the form of stand-alone projects, activities, and/or more comprehensive long-term programs.
 Both traditional and innovative strategies are encouraged and utilized to support the HSO goals.

 The HSO is responsible for the administration of the Federal Highway Safety funds and for facilitating the Highway Safety Programs supported by these funds.